London (Southwest Region)

 Lorna has over 25 years of experience in developing and managing not-for-profit, community-based organizations and services.
 She has been the Executive Director of OHCC since September 2000, following four years as a Community Animator for the Southwest region of Ontario.
-She has a Master of Social Work degree from Wilfrid Laurier University, with a concentration in Community Development and Social Planning.
+Lorna has particular strengths in the areas of community development, community engagement, meeting and workshop facilitation, planning and organizational governance.
+She has a long history of volunteer activity, and is currently on the Board of Directors for the London Community Resource Centre.
 Previous to working with OHCC, she was Executive Director of the London Community Resource Centre from 1992-1996 and Director of Support Services for Woodstock & District Developmental services from 1979-1992.

 M.E.S.,Social Justice and Film Studies